Telephone Triage

 DEBILITATION AND DISTANCE

 Generally, the term debilitation refers to chronic illness.
-Chronic illnesses may include (but are not limited to) cancer, diabetes, heart disease, hypertension, mental disorders, asthma, or COPD.
+Chronic illnesses may include (but are not limited to) cancer, diabetes, heart disease, hypertension, mental disorders, asthma, or chronic obstructive pulmonary disease (COPD).
 For the immunocompromised, debilitation may involve lack of adequate immunizations, chemotherapy, HIV, splenectomy, steroid therapy, transplants, or nephrotic syndrome.
 Debilitation is also related to risk of sepsis.

 (Wheeler, 2009, 2013, 2017a) |